Tuesday Tips: London Business School Essays, Tips for 2022-2023

 One of the best ways to get to know LBS is to visit the campus and interact with a London Business School Student Ambassador.
-However, the COVID-19 pandemic has complicated in-person visits at the moment.
-In the meantime, take advantage of the school’s twice-weekly virtual information sessions.
+Take advantage of the school’s many virtual information sessions.
 Once you have a good sense of the school and how you will take advantage of the opportunity to attend LBS, you will be better prepared to approach the essay questions.

 What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)

 Self-awareness about your strengths and interests will help you refine what you truly want in your career for this London Business School essay.
 It could be helpful to talk to colleagues and alumni who have MBAs in your field to identify various career paths.
 Make sure that your career goals are both realistic and aspirational.
 Think about the short-term roles post-MBA that may lead to your most ambitious longer-term goals.

 Your past experiences have likely informed your post-MBA plans.
 Touching on those most relevant will help you set the background for your current pursuit of an MBA.
 Don’t make this essay a mere rehash of your resume.
 Think about explaining the rationale for your decisions throughout the essay.
 Why did you pursue your past experience, and what has been the impetus behind subsequent career choices?
 At this point, why are you choosing LBS?